COP4331Group5/book_renter/CONTRIBUTING.md

 1. Develop in Docker
 2. Develop natively
+3. Hybrid Development (a mix of native and Docker)
-3. Develop in codespaces (not covered)
+4. Develop in codespaces (not covered)

 It is recommended to develop in Docker, as developing natively requires more setup.
+There is also hybrid development, which can offer the performance of native development while making it easier to set up a database instance.

 Optional: Depending on your editor, you can install the [Prettier plugin](https://prettier.io/docs/en/editors).
 This will make sure the entire team uses the same code style.